real-limoges/fortran_linear_regression/README.md

 Calculation of Linear Regression
 --------------------------------

 An OLS Regression with a single feature can be efficiently calculated on one pass.
-This is an extension of the efficient calculation of a variance (saving both \sum X and \sum X^{2}.
+This is an extension of the efficient calculation of a variance (saving both $\sum$ X and $\sum$ X^{2}.)